 Women, like men, must be made aware of heart disease.
 But what should be remembered is this: Despite all the sensationalism about the “neglect” and the “undertreatment” of women with heart disease, the disease still poses a far bigger threat to men.
 If the sensationalism results in funds being diverted from research of men’s heart disease into women’s, the disease will surely kill even more men — more of our fathers, brothers, uncles, and sons.
 That would be a truly sad sexism.

 CNN”s Elizabeth Cohen, who wrote the above-cited report “Heart disease often misdiagnosed in women,” conveniently ignores the fact that the disease is very likely more often misdiagnosed in men.
-She ought to read this about the deceased CBS reporter Ed Bradley.
+She ought to read this about the deceased CBS reporter Ed Bradley, a black man and a member of the group at the greatest risk of heart disease.

 Women’s health advocates also claim women with lung cancer are undertreated.
 For the truth, first see the gender statistics on lung cancer here, then reread the above commentary, inserting the lung cancer statistics and substituting “lung cancer” for “heart disease.”